Latest court cases dealt with by local magistrates and the Crown Court | cornish-times.co.uk

 Subscribe newsletter

-The following reports are from the latest cases dealt with by local magistrates and the Crown Court for those with no insurance:
+The following reports are from the latest speeding cases dealt with by local magistrates and the Crown Court:

-CHRISTOPHER GREENWOOD, 51, of Kay Crescent, Bodmin had the case proved he had no insurance for a Ford he was driving in Bodmin on Boxing Day.
-He will be sentenced on 7 September when magistrates are considering a disqualification.
+AURIMA PESECKIS, 35, of Stags Wood Drive, Halwill Junction pleaded guilty to speeding on the A30 at Fingle Glen in a Mercedes B200 on 21 and 22 September, 26 August, 31 July and 28 July.
+He was banned from driving for 35 days for each offence, fined £300 and ordered to pay a £34 victim surcharge and £250 costs.

-KAREN RIDLEY, 52 of Morval, Looe pleaded guilty to driving a Land Rover at Nomansland, Widegates without insurance last October.
-Her case was adjourned until 7 September when magistrates will consider a disqualification.
+MICHELLE ROSE, 47, of Old Roselyon Crescent, St Blazey changed a not guilty plea to guilty on a charge of speeding through Grampound last June.
+A charge of failing to tell police who was driving the car was dismissed.
+She was fined £40 and ordered to pay a £34 victim surcharge and £100 costs.
+Three points were put on her licence.

 CommentsTo leave a comment you need to create an account. |